 - What are you looking for in your next job?
 What is important to you?

-Corporate Culture Questions for You to Ask
+Company Culture Questions to Ask the Interviewer

-Besides, your interviewer will expect you to have some questions about the job or the company.
+Interviewers will expect you to have some questions about the job or the company.

 Here are some questions you can ask to determine if you'd be comfortable in the company's environment: